-- 1) Creation and deletion of staff user accounts; - 2) Generating secure passwords; - 3) Electronic and physical access of library systems and devices; and - 4) Appropriate dissemination of the PII contained in library systems.
+- 1) Creation and deletion of Authorized User (defined below) accounts; - 2) Generating secure passwords; - 3) Electronic and physical access of library systems and devices; and - 4) Appropriate dissemination of the PII contained in library systems.

 Purpose

 Protecting patron privacy and confidentiality is a core principle of librarianship.
 The American Library Association's Library Bill of Rights, Article VII, states that: